cghane/experimenting-with-synteins/report/technical_report.md

 ## 1. Introduction

 Therapeutic biologics are the fastest-growing class of medicines, but their design remains largely empirical.
 Classical antibodies (150 kDa) are expensive to manufacture, cannot cross epithelial barriers, and are too large for many binding sites.
-Mini-protein binders — engineered proteins of 50–100 amino acids — offer an alternative: they are small enough for chemical synthesis, stable enough for oral delivery concepts, and can achieve picomolar binding affinities through structured design.
+Mini-protein binders, which are engineered proteins of 50–100 amino acids, offer an alternative: they are small enough for chemical synthesis, stable enough for oral delivery concepts, and can achieve picomolar binding affinities through structured design.

 This project implements a **closed-loop computational design pipeline** to generate, filter, score, and iteratively optimise mini-protein binders against Interleukin-6 (IL-6), a major therapeutic target in rheumatoid arthritis, Castleman disease, and cytokine release syndrome.
-Rather than generating sequences randomly and hoping for the best, this pipeline encodes physical chemistry, structural biology, and developability constraints into every step — mirroring how serious protein engineering groups operate.

 The pipeline comprises seven phases, each with quantitative outputs, producing a ranked list of binder candidates annotated with protease resistance, immunogenicity risk, and rational stabilisation strategies.